NNNvD/ECTO/docs/logbook.md

 # Logbook

-This page renders the latest logbook index and links to the entries hosted in this GitHub Pages site.
+This page renders the latest logbook index and links to the logbook entries.
 ## Daily logs (latest first)
 - 2026-01-27 — [2026-01-27](logbook/daily/2026-01-27)